JaredHGray/startup/README.md

 - A cloud server can only handle so much space taken up by images.
 It's smart to re-size and reduce resolution before uploading.
 - New HTML commands learned: inserting break line, inserting TM symbol, Making a column head on a table
 - Formatting is most likely going to change during creation as you have new ideas and introduce new CSS and JS code.
 That's good!
+- Bootstrap is actually really useful and makes a website look slick, it just takes time to learn all the nuances of it and the different classes available
+- I learned of the usefulness of using flex and its different variables to arrange a website.
+Big fan of justify content and align items, makes things pretty.
+- Making a website slick takes a lot of effort and skill.
+It takes a lot to manipulate CSS to look modern and good, and right now my skills with it are ok, but I think I just need more practice to make better looking websites.

 ## Things Learned from Startup
 - It's tricky to line up things to look the way you want them to on a website.
 You sometimes have conflicting CSS classes and rules, so you need to make sure everything is cleary defined.
 It helps to divide the webpage by div and section attributes then makes specific classes for each attribute.